I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 });

-Simply specifying Cognito in the Runtime's authorizerConfiguration allows the frontend to send requests with Authorization: Bearer <accessToken>.
+Simply by specifying Cognito in the Runtime's authorizerConfiguration, the frontend can send requests with Authorization: Bearer <accessToken>.

 const session = await fetchAuthSession();